nitin27may/mean-docker/api/README.md

 # Api (Expressjs)

-This project contains the api using expressjs and MongoDB
+This project contains the api using expressjs

 ## Development server